 - Be able to complete the proposed research within the 2-year award period, providing evidence (manuscript, presentation, or abstracts) for future research projects.

-An applicant must be a citizen or permanent resident of the United States or hold a temporary nonimmigrant visa.
-This visa must be valid for the two-year award period (June 1, 2017 – May 31, 2019).
+An applicant must be a citizen or permanent resident of Canada or the United States or hold a temporary nonimmigrant visa.
+This visa must be valid for the two-year award period (June 1, 2019 – May 31, 2021).